graphql-rust/juniper/docs/book/content/advanced/subscriptions.md

 server.

-In order to execute subscriptions you need a coordinator (that spawns connections) and a GraphQL object that can be resolved into a stream, elements of which will then be returned to the end user. [juniper_subscriptions][juniper_subscriptions] crate provides a default connection implementation, and you'll need to add it into your cargo.toml:
+In order to execute subscriptions you need a coordinator (that spawns connections) and a GraphQL object that can be resolved into a stream--elements of which will then be returned to the end user. [juniper_subscriptions][juniper_subscriptions] crate provides a default connection implementation, and you'll need to add it into your cargo.toml: